lxqt/pcmanfm-qt/README.md

 The Qt port of the LXDE file manager PCManFM.

-Includes libfm-qt, the qt port of the libfm-qt - a library providing components to build desktop file managers.
+Includes libfm-qt, the Qt port of the libfm - a library providing components to build desktop file managers.

 Issue tracker:
   https://github.com/lxde/pcmanfm-qt/issues